JasperZhang121/Vaults/README.md

 ## Issues

-_Some images shown in the notes by Obsidian may not appear in the GitHub repository due to differences in the reference style used in Obsidian and GitHub.
+_Some images shown in the notes by Obsidian may not appear in the GitHub repository due to differences in the reference style used in Obsidian and markdown.
 I plan to resolve this issue by May 2023._

 ## Last Update